 Thermodyne cabinets are produced with quality workmanship and materials.
-Proper installation, operation and maintenance will result in many years of satisfactory performance.
-It is suggested that you thoroughly read this manual in its entirety and carefully follow all of the instructions provided.
+Thoroughly read this manual and carefully follow all instructions to ensure proper installation, operation and maintenance, which will result in many years of satisfactory performance.

 The cabinets described in this manual are programmable for the desired holding temperature.
 The factory setting is 85°C unless otherwise specified.
-Each shelf in the cabinet maintains an exact temperature, allowing for extended holding times without sacrificing appearance or taste.
+Each shelf in the cabinet maintains an exact temperature allowing for extended holding times; without sacrificing appearance or taste.